rakeshsarma/DSI/README.md

 <i><u>Insights from the model</u></i><br>
 i) From the t-statistic, we can say that the test was not conducted properly.<br>
 ii) There's some bias introduced in the test. <br>
 iii) The test was conducted only for five days.
-So, enough data is not availble to drow meaningful conclusions. <br>
+So, enough data is not availble to draw meaningful conclusions. <br>